manas1803/DesignPatternsJS/README.md

 # Singleton Pattern
 In singleton design pattern we restrict the instantiation of certain classes to one single instance.
 This single instance is unmodifiable and can be accessed globally throughout the application.

+## Problem Solved
+1. To provide single instance to a class
+2. Provide a global access point to that class

 ## Implementation
+1. Make default constructor private, to prevent other objects from using it
+2. Create a static creation method that acts as a constructor

 ### Classes
 Creating a singleton with an ES15 classes can be done as follows